 References and Notes

-- This history was prepared for the CMI Supercamp on Philip Island in January 2009.
+- This history was prepared for the CMI Supercamp on Phillip Island in January 2009.
 In preparing this geological history I have drawn on Abele, C., Explanatory Notes on the Queenscliffe 1:250000 Geological Map, Geological Survey Report 1977/5, Mines Department Victoria, pp. 1–3, 1977.

 - Linking the Permian-to-Jurassic planation in Victoria to the Recessive stage of the Flood means that the Cretaceous sediments in the Otway and Gippsland basins were deposited during the Recessive stage.
 This contrasts with the Cretaceous sediments in the Great Artesian basin in Queensland and NSW which have been interpreted as being deposited during the Inundatory stage of the Flood (see Walker, T., The Great Artesian Basin, Australia, Journal of Creation 10(3):379–390, 1996).
 The question of whether these sediments were deposited as the waters were rising or falling is one that needs to be investigated further before coming to a definative conclusion.